addiscent/php-server-mon-sys/README.md

     https://en.wikipedia.org/wiki/Cron

 ##### Managing The _PHP Server Monitor_ Database
 The _PHP Server Monitor_ database is a _MySQL_ database.
-As such, it can be managed by using the appropriate _MySQL-compatible_ software tools, such as a _mysql client_ program, or _phpMyAdmin_.
-Though the _PHP Server Monitor_ _MySQL_ _Docker_ container is local to the host, connections to the database server are made as if it is remote.
-Connections to remote _MySQL_ servers are established using the _MySQL_ server _Docker container's_ IP address and a port number.
+As such, it may be managed by using the appropriate _MySQL-compatible_ software tools, such as the _mysql_ client program.
+However, there is an important caveat to keep in mind;  _Php-Server-Mon-Sys_ _Docker_ containers are configured such that they communicate over their own private IP network.
+The _Php-Server-Mon-Sys_ _Docker_ container which provides the _MySQL_ database service accepts connections only from the _Docker_ container group's private IP network.

+The example commands below which use the the _mysql_ client work because the _mysql_ client is running in a _Docker_ container, on the same host as the _PHP Server Mon Sys_ containers.
+When it starts, that container becomes a member of the _Docker_ container group's private IP network.

+For the _mysql_ client to access the _MySQL_ server, the _MySQL_ database container's private IP address must be discovered.
 The default port address is _3306_.
-To discover the IP address of the server, use the following commands:
+To discover the IP address of the _MySQL_ database server, use the following commands:

   $ docker ps -a | grep mysql